UziTech/atom-open/README.md

 # Atom Open

-This is an atom package to open URLs with the `atom://` scheme that match the [TextMate URL scheme](http://blog.macromates.com/2007/the-textmate-url-scheme/)
+This is an atom package to open URLs with the `atom://` protocol that match the [TextMate URL scheme](http://blog.macromates.com/2007/the-textmate-url-scheme/)

 ```
 atom://open?url=file://<file_path>[&line=<line>[&column=<column>]]